How to Extract (Unzip) Tar Bz2 File

 Unzip Tar Bz2 File

-The tar command allows you to create and extract tar archives.
-It supports a vast range of compression programs such as gzip, bzip2, lzip, lzma, lzop, xz and compress.
+The tar command lets you create and extract tar archives.
+It supports a wide range of compression formats, including gzip, bzip2, lzip, lzma, lzop, xz, and compress.

-Bzip2 is one of the most popular algorithms for compressing tar files.
-By convention, the name of a tar archive compressed with bzip2 ends with either .tar.bz2 or .tbz2.
+Bzip2 is a common compression algorithm for tar files.
+By convention, a tar archive compressed with bzip2 ends with .tar.bz2 or .tbz2.

 To extract a tar.bz2 file, use the --extract (-x) option and specify the archive file name after the -f option: